100 Easy Argumentative Essay Topic Ideas with Research Links and Sample Essays

 - What should we do about the cost of healthcare for overweight people?
 Should there be a greater insurance premium for people who are obese?

 - Is surgery a good method for people to lose weight?

 - Is fat really bad for you?
 Is a low fat diet the best?

 Why are Americans rapidly becoming more obese?

 Research Articles on Obesity and Dieting

-Here are some professional articles and websites that can help you start researching about obesity and dieting.
-Many of these articles contain links to other research, too.
+Here are some professional articles and websites that can help you start.
+Many of these articles contain links to other sources also.